CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-layouts.md

 ~~~
 {% endraw %}

-If we put this hero section in `_layouts/default.html` it's going to output it on every page which we don't want.
-We can use layout inheritance to get around this problem.
+If we put this hero section in `_layouts/default.html` it's going to output it on every page including `blog.html` which we don't want.
+Instead, we can use layout inheritance to get around this problem.
 We'll start by creating a new layout, `_layouts/page.html`.
-In Jekyll, we can set a layout within a layout, so in the page layout we'll have the hero section then it will call the default layout which has rest of the page structure.
+In Jekyll, we can set a layout within a layout, so in the page layout we'll add the hero section then it will call the default layout which has rest of the page structure:

 {% raw %}
 ~~~html